zengzzzzz/golang-trending-archive/README.md

 * 【2024-02-01】[collabora / WhisperFusion](https://github.com/collabora/WhisperFusion) - WhisperFusion builds upon the capabilities of WhisperLive and WhisperSpeech to provide a seamless conversations with an AI.
 ## Go

+* 【2024-02-29】[ethstorage / es-node](https://github.com/ethstorage/es-node) - Golang implementation of the EthStorage node.
+* 【2024-02-29】[axllent / mailpit](https://github.com/axllent/mailpit) - An email and SMTP testing tool with API for developers
 * 【2024-02-28】[weaviate / weaviate](https://github.com/weaviate/weaviate) - Weaviate is an open source vector database that stores both objects and vectors, allowing for combining vector search with structured filtering with the fault-tolerance and scalability of a cloud-native database, all accessible through GraphQL, REST, and various language clients.
 * 【2024-02-28】[aws / copilot-cli](https://github.com/aws/copilot-cli) - The AWS Copilot CLI is a tool for developers to build, release and operate production ready containerized applications on AWS App Runner or Amazon ECS on AWS Fargate.
 * 【2024-02-28】[nginxinc / kubernetes-ingress](https://github.com/nginxinc/kubernetes-ingress) - NGINX and NGINX Plus Ingress Controllers for Kubernetes